turretcss/turretcss/docs/getting-started.md

 ### Template

-Turret makes use of HTML5 elements and CSS properties that require the use of the HTML5 doctype.
+turretcss makes use of HTML5 elements and CSS properties that require the use of the HTML5 doctype.
 To ensure proper rendering and touch zooming, add the viewport meta tag to your `<head>`.

 ```html
 <!DOCTYPE html>